Human-Rights-Map-1008x567

 Identified industry issues

 The UK is home to a wide range of food industries which have associated human rights risks due to the prominence of vulnerable workers working within them.
-According to the Gangmasters & Labour Abuse Authority (GLAA) and independent reports, agriculture is among the worst sectors for modern slavery in the UK.
+In the UK, agriculture is among the worst sectors for modern slavery.
 The industry is mainly seasonal and attracts a large number of migrant workers to fill roles such as crop picking and machine operators.
 Migrant workers are at risk of not knowing their workers’ rights and may be unfamiliar with language, culture and the support networks available in the UK.
 These issues are further exacerbated by the impacts of political changes and global conflicts which can result in quick changes of labour sourcing countries, further exposing migrant workers to exploitation in recruitment processes.
 As well as the agriculture industry the UK’s seafood, meat processing and chicken catching sectors are highly vulnerable to exploitative practices, as they rely heavily on migrant labourers too.

 How Co-op is taking action